Agricultural Marketing Service, USDA.

 Last season, when the issue with COP tomatoes surfaced, the Committee staff looked for ways to address the problem.
 Using the current safeguard procedures, those handlers who had shipped to receivers that had used tomatoes shipped under a COP for purposes different than specified had their COPs canceled.
 Some handlers noted that they had shipped the tomatoes to their receiver in good faith, and that the receiver was responsible for the problem.
 Further, because the handlers had used COPs to ship to more than one receiver, those handlers affected were no longer able to take advantage of the exemptions provided under the COP provisions.

-Considering this, the Committee believes one way to help ensure that tomatoes shipped under a COP are not being misused is to provide for safeguards on receivers.
+Considering this, the Committee believes one way to help ensure that tomatoes shipped under a COP are not being misused is to provide for Start Printed Page 30649safeguards on receivers.
 To address the situation, the Committee recommended that all receivers interested in receiving tomatoes shipped under a COP be required to apply to the Committee to become an approved receiver.
 In addition, handlers would only be able to ship under a COP to those approved receivers.

 Should a receiver utilize the tomatoes for purposes other than specified under the COP, their status as an approved receiver with the Committee would be rescinded.
 As a result, such a receiver would no longer be eligible to receive tomatoes from any handler under a COP, but would only be able to receive tomatoes meeting the existing grade and size requirements under the order.